20YoussefDhouib02/CICD_Pipeline/README.md

 </p>

 ### Key Layers
-- **Source & CI/CD Trigger:** Developers push code to GitHub; Jenkins pipeline is triggered via webhooks.
+- **Source & CI/CD Trigger**
+  Developers push code to GitHub; Jenkins pipeline is triggered via webhooks.
+- **Metrics Collection**
-- **Metrics Collection:** A Spring Boot containerized backend and Jenkins jobs expose metrics, which are collected by Prometheus in Docker containers hosted on Azure.
+  A Spring Boot containerized backend and Jenkins jobs expose metrics, which are collected by Prometheus in Docker containers hosted on Azure.
+- **Anomaly Detection**
-- **Anomaly Detection:** A Python-based service that regularly pulls Prometheus metrics and applies three machine-learning models (LSTM, Prophet, Isolation Forest) to identify abnormal patterns early.
+  A Python-based service that regularly pulls Prometheus metrics and applies three machine-learning models (LSTM, Prophet, Isolation Forest) to identify abnormal patterns early.
-- **Alerting & Visualization:** A system that routes notifications via email or webhooks, based on the results provided by AlertManager or Anomaly Detection.
+- **Alerting & Visualization**
+  A system that routes notifications via email or webhooks, based on the results provided by AlertManager or Anomaly Detection.
 Grafana dashboards visualize real-time and historical metrics for pipeline health.
+- **Remediation**
-- **Remediation:** Upon receiving a validated alert, the Rollback System provides the chance to fail-back procedures, by communicating with the Jenkins API to initiate the last known good build.
+  Upon receiving a validated alert, the Rollback System provides the chance to fail-back procedures, by communicating with the Jenkins API to initiate the last known good build.

 ### Key Components
 - **SpringApp:** The core Backend Spring Boot service exposing custom metrics, containerized via Docker.